COVID positive health care employees called in to work in Rhode Island - NewsBreak

 “Why not admit we made a mistake,” he tweeted Monday .

-Wendelken pushed back on the criticism, arguing the risk associated with a COVID-19 positive health care worker in protective gear is still far less than the alternative.‘Long COVID’ sufferers may have heart damage, researchers warn
+Wendelken pushed back on the criticism, arguing the risk associated with a COVID-19 positive health care worker in protective gear is still far less than the alternative.‘Long COVID’ sufferers may have heart damage if battling shortness of breath a year later

 “An unvaccinated health care worker working in an acute care setting is at high-risk of being infected with COVID-19 themselves (especially given the high case rates right now), and transmitting during the pre-symptomatic stages,” he wrote in an email.